asciimoth/cards/dev.md

 ## Pr
 - [ ] Add video demostration to readme
 ## Etc
+- [ ] Support for more sochial links in cards
 - [ ] GDPR and simmilar rules compliance
+- [ ] Scripts loading optimisation